-EX718 Strategy Implementation and Consulting Program
+EX718 Strategy Implementation and Consulting Program (3.25 cr.)

-and Consulting Program (3.25 cr.)
 Presents strategic integration and implementation as a challenging and innovative learning process.
-Explores a challenging and innovative learning process.
 Explores the dynamic interrelationship of strategy formulation and implementation from a general manager's perspective.
 A principal component of this course is the management consulting application (MCA).
 The MCA provides experiential learning through a "hands-on," consulting-like engagement with an organization in the region.
 Students learn to incorporate the skills and processes developed in the EMBA program and to develop general management skills that are useful in an organizational setting.
 The final output of the MCA may include a strategic plan, business plan, new market development plan, new venture analysis and development, or financial plan.